Personal Injury Attorney for Construction Accidents

 - Electrocutions - This happens when a worker is exposed to an electrical current so high that internal injuries and even death occur.

 Not every construction accident is fatal.
-The point is, construction sites are dangerous places.
-Safety should be job one.
+The point is, construction sites can be dangerous places but when a foreman, general contractor, construction manager or sub-contractor chooses to ignore important safety rules, they become significantly more dangerous.
+Safety should be job one and safety rules should be taken seriously.
 As personal injury lawyers with construction accident experience, Hannon Legal Group can attest that this isn’t always the case.

 Negligence: Often The Reason Construction Accidents Happen